REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 - What real estate company they are currently working for.
-That's all though - best to ask for help finding a proven agent.
+That's all though - best to ask for help finding a proven real estate agent.

 Being an industry watchdog, the REA can’t keep tabs on all 15,000-plus individual licensees in the country, that's the responsibility of the real estate agency, so it's good you can find a free service that vets New Zealand real estate agents for you.

-FREE AGENT VETTING SERVICE TAKES A LOAD OFF
+FREE REAL ESTATE AGENT VETTING SERVICE TAKES A LOAD OFF

-4. It pays to know more about an agent’s conduct, standards, history and competence levels.
+4. It pays to know more about a real estate agent’s conduct, standards, history and competence levels.

-ARE A HIGH SALES VOLUME THE BEST INDICATOR OF THE BEST AGENT?
+ARE A HIGH SALES VOLUME THE BEST INDICATOR OF THE BEST REAL ESTATE AGENT?

-5. Are agents that sell the most properties the best?
+5. Are real estate agents that sell the most properties the best?